Nouran-Hani/TuneTrack/README.md

   - **Music Only**
   - **Vocals Only**

-- **Feature Extraction**: Extracts key audio features are the peaks of spectrogram which is the regions where the frequency is most dominant.
+- **Feature Extraction**: The Extracted key audio features are the peaks of spectrogram which is the regions where the frequency is most dominant.

 - **Perceptual Hashing**: Uses perceptual hash functions to create compact representations of audio features for efficient similarity detection.